Article · Mar 6, 2026

 The failure mode: signed up, no role, nowhere to go

-The bug I keep finding goes like this:
+The bug I keep finding:

 - The app ships with email signup enabled at both the project level and the frontend.